 BNG Bank is a statutory limited company under Dutch law (structuurvennootschap).
 Half of BNG Bank's share capital is held by the State of the Netherlands.
 The other 50% is mainly held by more than 95% of Dutch municipalities, 11 of the 12 provinces as well as one water board in the Netherlands.
+Accordingly, the State of the Netherlands has de facto control over BNG Bank.
+The holders of hybrid capital do not fall within the definition of related parties, as they have no (joint) control or significant influence over BNG Bank.
+The two tier governance structure together with the appointment of an independent Supervisory Board in a general meeting limits the possibility of the State of the Netherlands abusing this de facto control.

-For a full description of BNG Bank's capitalisation as at 31 December 2018, see "Capitalisation".
+For a full description of BNG Bank's capitalisation as at 31 December 2019, see "Capitalisation".